bensonrodney/-homeassistant-discord/README.md

 At the time of writing this README, the entire integration was written by Windsurf AI.

+ℹ️ There is a full README.md in the `custom_components/discord_webhook` directory.

 ## Installation

 Copy the `discord_webhook` folder to your Home Assistant's `custom_components` directory (found in the `config` directory of your Home Assistant installation, if not, you need to create it).